 Parenting to Negate the Harmful Effects of Viewing Pornography

 There is an ongoing debate about whether or not young children should be educated by their parents and/or school specifically about the damaging effects of pornography in addition to telling them about the “birds and the bees”, sex and relationships, conception, pregnancy, and contraception.

 With the reality being that in this digital age sexual imagery is easily visible and readily available to the masses and it being too late to, so to speak, “close the gate after the horse has bolted” children need to be educated as to how to deal with exposure to X-rated material at a much younger age than previous generations.

 Negative Effects of Early Exposure to Adult Material

-- Girls developing self-image issues when they do not resemble the likely airbrushed and/or surgically enhanced “glamour girls” depicted in the pornographic films/magazines etc.
+- Girls develop self-image issues when they do not resemble the likely airbrushed and/or surgically enhanced “glamour girls” depicted in pornographic films/magazines, etc.

 - Predilection for the body-shapes most frequently depicted - e.g. fake breasts being deemed to be the norm or being more attractive than “real breasts” by girls as well as boys.

 - Unrealistic and/or unreasonable expectations of sexual acts.